ZhanZiyuan/PixelPuzzle/README.md

 ## Copyrights

+> [!WARNING]
-Contents of this repository may cause some copyright issues.
+> Contents of this repository may cause some copyright issues.
-Please raise issues to let me know if that happens.
+> Please raise issues to let me know if that happens.

 Some of the references are as follows: